What is a Webinar and How Do They Work? (Sales Guide 2023)

 A webinar lets you answer questions during the video conferencing event and turn it into an interactive experience.

-Ensure you plan for any potential questions that might arise and can answer them as needed.
+Ensure you plan for any potential questions and can answer them as needed.

-If you are selling on your webinar, potential customers will have questions about obstacles that need to be overcome to make a purchasing decision.
+If you are selling on your webinar, potential customers will have questions about obstacles that must be overcome to make a purchasing decision.

-Make sure you are prepared for such situations by having a plan in place and taking the time to understand what your audience wants to get out of the webinar.
+Make sure you are prepared for such situations by having a plan and taking the time to understand what your audience wants from the webinar.

 Follow Up With Attendees